avnavcomm/CleanSamsungData/CodeBook.md

 ## Column Names

-The below is the list of column names for the table, with a brief description where necessary.
+The below is the list of column names for the table.
 All names that end with ".mean" represent average values, while ".std" represent the standard deviation for that average (as described in the README.md, these are actually the average of the averages and the average of the std for each subject).